drfreder/king-and-frederickson/README.md

 ![](README_files/figure-gfm/arXiv%20year-over-year%20first%20authors-1.png)<!-- -->

-The number of women first authorships has grown slightly faster than the number of men first authorships, as a percent change year-over-year.
+The number of women first authorships has grown slightly faster than the number of men first authorships, as a percent change year-over-year (but not in absolute terms).

 ##### Last authorships